roehlerw/code-challenge-plugin/README.md

 If you find that the test harness is doing something wrong, or you're completely stuck on how to solve something, file an issue against this repo.
 If you can send a pull request to improve the test harness that would be even better.

-(Please don't judge the quality of the code in host.go too harshly; it was written in a hurry with a lot of "help" from a four year old.
+(Please don't judge the quality of the code in host.go too harshly; it was written in a hurry with a lot of ⸢help⸣ from a four year old.
 We'll try to clean it up in the future.)